jasonnerothin/jasonnerothin.github.io/2015-05-07-application-orchestration-for-cloud-foundry.md

 [Cloud Foundry](http://www.cloudfoundry.org) is a PaaS stack that provides easy-to-use management tools across popular application frameworks such as Node.js, PHP, Ruby on Rails and others.
 A number of Cloud Foundry providers now offer public cloud solutions.
 In this series, we will will use [Pivotal Web Services](http://run.pivotal.io) as our example provider.

 > This multi-part series describes how to implement application orchestration for Cloud Foundry.

+In this series of posts, we will demonstrate full application orchestration for Cloud Foundry, including deployment automation, scaling, monitoring and auto-recovery.

 It should be noted that these techniques would work equally well with an in-house Cloud Foundry environment.